How To Get Maximum Performance

 The default settings are good enough for most use cases.

-• RAYON_NUM_THREADS — how many threads Rayon uses inside the Rust kernels.
-Set it before starting Python, or right after importing imc and before any Rayon work; Rayon reads it once at thread-pool initialization and ignores later changes.
+• RAYON_NUM_THREADS — how many threads Rayon uses inside Rust kernels.
+Set it before starting Python; Rayon reads it once at thread-pool initialization.

 export RAYON_NUM_THREADS=8